ThePieBaker90/On-The-Rim/Psycasts/Creation Paths/Gravitor/5th Level/Gravity Well.md

 	- 1 Turn [[Immobilized]] Duration.
 	- 20ft Target Sphere Radius.
 - **Upcasting:**
 	- You may upcast this psycast.
-For every 14 psyfocus spent above the normal cost for this psycast, the psycast lasts an additional turn.
+For every 14 psyfocus spent above the normal cost for this psycast, this psycast lasts an additional turn.